 Historical Notes: This coffee urn is the only surviving example of several tea and coffee urns that Jefferson owned.
-Marked by the silversmith Jacques-Louis Auguste Leguay, it bears the Paris guild mark of issue between July 1787 and November 12, 1788.
-It is believed to be the "silver coffee pot" that Jefferson purchased in February 1789.
-He recorded a payment of 309 livres in his Memorandum Book on February 6 but later crossed out the line that stated it was a "present for Clerissault for his trouble about the draughts & model of Capitol & prison ... to be chargd. to Virginia."
-Jefferson first intended to thank the architect Charles-Louis Clerisseau for his assistance with the Virginia State Capitol by giving him a silver copy of a Roman askos, but the model for it never reached him.
-He bought this coffee urn as a substitute but apparently decided to keep it for himself when he learned that he might be able to have the askos for Clerisseau after all.
-By May, with the askos still not in his hands and in the midst of preparations to return to America, Jefferson commissioned another silver coffee urn, again intended for Clerisseau.
-On June 7, 1789, Jefferson wrote to Clerisseau, explained about the trouble with the askos, and begged him to accept the substitution of a "Fontaine a caffe" which he described as a vase "moins singulier, mais antique et beau."4
+Marked by the silversmith Jacques-Louis-Auguste Leguay, it bears the Paris guild mark of issue between July 1787 and November 12, 1788.1 It is believed to be the "silver coffee pot" that Jefferson purchased in February 1789.
+He recorded a payment of 309 livres in his memorandum book on February 6 but later crossed out the line that stated it was a "present for Clerissault for his trouble about the draughts & model of Capitol & prison ... to be chargd. to Virginia."2 Jefferson first intended to thank the architect Charles-Louis Clérisseau for his assistance with the Virginia State Capitol by giving him a silver copy of a Roman askos, but the model for it never reached him.
+He bought this coffee urn as a substitute but apparently decided to keep it for himself when he learned that he might be able to have the askos for Clérisseau after all.
+By May, with the askos still not in his hands and in the midst of preparations to return to America, Jefferson commissioned another silver coffee urn, again intended for Clérisseau.3 On June 7, 1789, Jefferson wrote to Clérisseau, explained about the trouble with the askos, and begged him to accept the substitution of a "Fontaine à caffé" which he described as a vase "moins singulier, mais antique et beau."4

-On June 3 Jefferson's Memorandum Book entry recorded his payment to Odiot for "a coffee pot as a present to Clerissault" plus an extra hundred livres "to correct error of addn. in my acct.
+On June 3 Jefferson's memorandum book entry recorded his payment to Odiot for "a coffee pot as a present to Clerissault" plus an extra hundred livres "to correct error of addn. in my acct.
 Feb.
 6."
-Evidently the silver urn bought in February also came from Odiot's shop.
+Evidently the silver urn bought in February also came from Odiot's shop.8

 Of Jefferson's other coffee and tea urns, most were silverplated and likely came from Sheffield, England.
-Jefferson mentioned a plated tea urn on his summary of French purchases, 1788-1789.
-In 1815, "2 Plated Urns,& 1 Plated Coffee Pot" appeared on the inventory of taxable property.
-One plated tea urn was sold at the 1827 Monticello dispersal sale to George W. Spotswood for $4.25.13
+Jefferson mentioned a plated tea urn on his summary of French purchases, 1788-1789.11 In 1815, "3. plated urns & coffee pots" appeared on the inventory of taxable property.12 One plated tea urn was sold at the 1827 Monticello dispersal sale to George W. Spotswood for $4.25.13

-- ↑ Odiot's invoice to Jefferson, June 3, 1789.
-Thomas Jefferson Papers, University of Virginia..
+6. Odiot's invoice to Jefferson, June 3, 1789, The Thomas Jefferson Papers, Special Collections, University of Virginia Library.
 The silver cost 58 livres 10 sous per marc, or a total of 291 livres, and there was a charge of 132 livres for labor.

-- ↑ Jefferson, June 3, 1789, in MB, 1:734.
+8. Jefferson, June 3, 1789, in MB, 1:734.
+Transcription available at Founders Online.
 The prices paid for the two urns are comparable.
 The Leguay urn weighs about 1050 grams; its price of 409 livres is roughly proportional to the sum of 423 livres paid in June for an urn weighing about 1200 grams.